shayaltshue/zillow/readme.md

     * sql username (variable is called 'user')
     * sql host

-## MODELING & EVALUATION
-Goal: develop a regression model that performs better than a baseline.

-You must evaluate a baseline model, and show how the model you end up with performs better than that.

-model.py: will have the functions to fit, predict and evaluate the model

-Your notebook will contain various algorithms and/or hyperparameters tried, along with the evaluation code and results, before settling on the final algorithm.

 Be sure and evaluate your model using the standard techniques: plotting the residuals, computing the evaluation metric (SSE, RMSE, and/or MSE), comparing to baseline, plotting y by yhat